 - overcome the limit imposed by the “home stay” living new and fascinating experience

-- be able to guarantee to their pupils the technology and support conditions for an easy access to the solution
+- be able to guarantee to their pupils the access to advanced and well supported technological solutions for an easy fruition

-- guarantee correct social interactions to their pupils during the virtual/live education activities
+- stimulate effective social interactions among their pupils during the virtual/live education activities

 - satisfy the necessity of social aggregation in particular difficult moments